 Thinkmarkets' Thinktrader Platform Wins 'Best Trading App' Award

-ThinkMarkets, a global leader in online CFD trading, recently received the Best Trading App award from CompareForexBrokers.com for its proprietary platform, ThinkTrader.
+LONDON, Jan.
+20, 2026 (GLOBE NEWSWIRE) -- ThinkMarkets, a global leader in online CFD trading, recently received the Best Trading App award from for its proprietary platform, ThinkTrader.

 This award recognises ThinkTrader, and the people behind it, for delivering cutting-edge technology and advanced tools for traders.annual awards assess 34 leading forex brokers with ASIC, FCA or MAS tier-1 regulation, recognising those that stand out for their trading conditions, performance and innovation.